sohamtriveous/Incentiviral/android/README.md

 #Android SDK
-The Incentiviral Android SDK helps devlopers incentivise their apps in unique ways thereby creating a lasting, viral impression on users.
+The Incentiviral Android SDK helps developers incentivise their apps in unique ways thereby creating a lasting, viral impression on users.
 For example
 - You can offer discount coupons to users when they share an app message on facebook
 - You can offer in-app currency when users have spent a certain amount of time in the app